bloominstituteoftechnology/Precourse/Lesson10-JS-VII/homework/homework.md

 ##Closures
     Closures are scoping of variables with nested functions.
 The inner function first looks at its own scope, then the outer function's scope. and then lastly the global scope.
+They're useful to prevent global namespace pollution, and to prevent reinstancing variables when unnecessary.